ffirg/workshop_checks/README.md

 # workshop_checks

-A smorgsbord of Ansible bits and pieces to help run RHPDS based workshops
+A smorgasbord of Ansible bits and pieces to help run RHPDS based workshops

 ## checkenvs.yml